mipiace/HiPC_Word2Vec/README.md

 - NumPy
 - Keras
 - _Keras backend; default Tensorflow_
-- A few other miscellaneous libraries packaged up in the `dependencies` directory for model accuracy evaluation
+- A few other miscellaneous libraries packaged up in the `dependencies` directory for model quality evaluation

 ## Quick Start
 1. Download the data: cd data; .\getText8.sh or .\getBillion.sh